 Accordingly, sellers can be in the red (even before hitting the point of total assumption) when Actual Costs are equal to the Ceiling Price because of the sharing ratio.

-So, when does the seller gets his fees in full as expected?
+The three examples above show that the seller is at a loss and didn’t get the fees.
+So, when does the seller get his fees in full as expected?
 This is set in motion when the actual cost is the same as the target cost, even if the seller cuts his profit margins or absorbs losses, as explained previously.

 Let’s consider another example where the actual cost is the same as the target costs.